atrexus/wincpp/README.md

 A fully featured x64 Win32 wrapper written in modern C++.
 Wincpp's goal is to provide a simple and easy to use C++ interface for communicating with the Windows OS.
 This project is still in early development so expect frequent changes to the main branch.

 ## Installation
 This is a [CMake](https://cmake.org/) project, so we've created a convenient interface for installing it using [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).
-If you aren't using CMake, you can download any of the prebuilt static binaries from any of the latest releases.
+If you aren't using CMake, you can download the prebuilt static binaries from any of the latest releases.

 If you are using CMake, simply add the following lines to your `CMakeLists.txt` file:
 ```cmake